 Waiting on You by Lindsay Ell

-Waiting On You is another one of those songs that can be played a number of ways depending on which stage of beginner you are.
-You can play it as a straight strum, or when you get a little better you can add in the arpeggiated connecting parts in the intro and chorus.
-You will also want to add a capo on the 1st fret to match the album version if that’s what you’re going for.
+Waiting On You is another one of those songs that can be played a number of ways, depending on your playing ability.
+You can play it as a straight strum, or, when you get a little better, you can add in the arpeggiated connecting parts into the intro and chorus.
+You will also want to use a capo on the 1st fret to match the album version if that’s what you’re going for.

 - Chords: G, Am, C, C7